ati-ozgur/ati-ozgur.github.io/blog-posts/security-logging.md

 >What could be worse than the state's most confidential data falling into the hands of 15-year-old teenagers?
 >That data falling into the hands of bad brothers.

->A very simple security vulnerability discovered in e-nabız in the summer of 2022 caused the data of 101 million people to be spilled, igniting an unstoppable chaos.
+>A very simple security vulnerability discovered in HSYS in the summer of 2022 caused the data of 101 million people to be spilled, igniting an unstoppable chaos.

 >An illegal market built on stolen data...

-e-nabız, a system from Health Ministry, stores a lot of confidential information about Turkish Citizens and those who use Turkish hospitals.
+HSYS, a system from Health Ministry, stores a lot of confidential information about Turkish Citizens and those who use Turkish hospitals.

 The simple security vulnerability is described in 22:50 of 25 minutes of video.
 [See here](https://youtu.be/5BzGetrwpoU?t=1370).